 Green is for positive news.
 Yellow is for serious news that is not life-critical.
 Red is for life-and-death news, such as dangerous substances in circulation.

-The result is a website that helps Huset Bergen gather support, while highlighting guests as valuable individuals and citizens.
+The result is a website that helps Huset Bergen raise funds, while also highlighting its guests as valuable individuals and members of the community.